Susanne und Annette Imhoff

 DIE WIRTSCHAFT: Ms. Annette Imhoff, you run the museum together with your husband, Dr. Christian Unterberg-Imhoff.
 Did it take a lot of persuasion to get him on board?

-Annette Imhoff: My husband Christian and I have actually been working closely together since 1999—first at Larosé, then at other companies in the Imhoff Group.
-So when it came to the Chocolate Museum in 2016, it was only natural that we would take on the responsibility together.
-It didn't take much persuasion – we complement each other very well.
+Annette Imhoff: My husband Christian and I have actually been working closely together since 1999—first at Larosé, and later at other companies within the Imhoff Group.
+So when it came to the Chocolate Museum in 2016, it was only natural that we take on the responsibility together.
+It didn’t take much convincing—we complement each other very well.

-Christian has focused on the museum property, technical issues, and the collection and archive, while I have concentrated on the commercial areas, visitor services, museum education, and marketing.
-In addition, we jointly manage our family foundations and the remaining companies in the group.
+Christian has focused on the museum’s property, technical matters, and the collection and archives, while I’ve focused on the business side, visitor services, museum education, and marketing.
+In addition, we jointly manage our family foundations as well as the remaining companies in the group.

-Now an important change is coming: Christian will step down from the museum's management on June 30 and devote more of his time to our new project—the renovation of the historic swing bridge at the museum.
+Now an important change is on the horizon: Christian will step down from his management role at the museum on June 30 and will devote more of his time in the future to our new project—the restoration of the historic swing bridge at the museum.

-With Dominik Schröder, we have had an excellent successor on board since April 1, whom we have known since our time at Larosé and in whom we have great confidence.
+With Dominik Schröder, we’ve had an outstanding successor on board since April 1; we’ve known him since our time at Larosé and have great confidence in him.

-DIE WIRTSCHAFT: What is the renovation of the historic swing bridge all about?
+DIE WIRTSCHAFT: What’s the story behind the restoration of the historic swing bridge?

-Annette Imhoff: The listed swing bridge at the Chocolate Museum is a technical masterpiece dating from 1896.
-It weighs around 420 tons, is lifted hydraulically and then swivelled sideways – and still does so around 100 times a year to allow ships to pass through to the Rheinauhafen, depending on the water level.
-It is currently only partially functional.
+Annette Imhoff: The historic swing bridge at the Chocolate Museum, which is a protected historic monument, is a technical masterpiece dating back to 1896.
+It weighs around 420 metric tons, is lifted hydraulically, and then swung to the side—a process that is still carried out about 100 times a year to allow ships to pass through to the Rheinauhafen, depending on the water level.
+Currently, it is only partially functional.

-The bridge is owned by our non-profit foundation.
-During the last inspections, significant damage was discovered, so that comprehensive renovation is now necessary.
-To do this, the bridge must be completely excavated and overhauled on land – including the construction of a temporary replacement bridge.
+The bridge is owned by our nonprofit foundation.
+Recent inspections revealed significant damage, making a comprehensive renovation necessary.
+This will require the bridge to be completely removed from its moorings and overhauled on land—including the construction of a temporary replacement bridge.

-The estimated total cost is around 7.5 million euros.
-We are very grateful that the city and federal government have already pledged funding.
-Nevertheless, we will probably have to cover around half of the sum from our own resources.
-The coordination with the city, state, federal government, and monument protection authorities is extremely complex – but we are determined to preserve this important structure for future generations.
+The estimated total cost is approximately 7.5 million euros.
+We are very grateful that the city and the federal government have already pledged funding.
+Nevertheless, we will likely have to cover about half of the total cost from our own resources.
+Coordinating with the city, state, federal government, and historic preservation authorities is extremely complex—but we are firmly committed to preserving this significant structure for future generations.

-DIE WIRTSCHAFT: The Chocolate Museum has been climate-neutral since 2019 – how did you achieve this, what did you do to make it happen, and what motivated you?
+DIE WIRTSCHAFT: Since 2019, the Chocolate Museum has been tracking and offsetting its emissions—how did you achieve this, what steps did you take, and what motivated you?

-Annette Imhoff: For us, sustainability is not an add-on, but a fundamental part of our work.
-My husband and I decided back in 2016 to make the Chocolate Museum climate-neutral by 2023 – not in response to external pressure, but because we are convinced that cultural institutions must also take responsibility.
+Annette Imhoff: For us, sustainability isn’t just an afterthought—it’s a fundamental part of our work.
+Back in 2016, my husband and I committed to consistently reducing the Chocolate Museum’s greenhouse gas emissions by 2023 and offsetting any remaining emissions —not in response to external pressure, but because we’re convinced that cultural institutions, too, must take responsibility.

-We have now been officially climate neutral since 2019 – earlier than planned.
-This was important to us because we wanted to show that change is possible if you really want it.
-As an educational institution for sustainable development, we want to not only impart knowledge, but also take a stand.
-It's not about being perfect – it's about getting started.
+We didn’t just want to talk about climate protection; we wanted to lead by example.
+That’s why we consistently invested in the following years—including in electricity from renewable energy sources and in energy-efficiency improvements.
+We offset remaining, currently unavoidable greenhouse gas emissions using recognized standards.
+This was important to us because we wanted to show that change is possible if you truly want it.
+As a place of education for sustainable development, we want not only to impart knowledge but also to demonstrate our commitment.
+It’s not about being perfect—it’s about getting started.
 And sticking with it.

 Museumsbesucher in der Ausstellung Schokolade ist ein Gefühl